djc5627/CompendiumWeb/docs/Birds/Song Bird/Nuthatch/White-breasted Nuthatch.md

 ---------------------------------------------------------------
 ## Notes
 Saw this bird on my first visit to Rahway River Park as soon as I stepped out of the car.
-Showing the pictures to my mom she pointed out that the bird was walking upside down on tree branches and the AllAboutBirds confirmed that was common behavior.
+My mother pointed out that the bird was walking upside down on tree branches in the photos.
+AllAboutBirds confirmed that this was common behavior.
 The back feather pattern looks similar to [[Blue Jay]].

 ---------------------------------------------------------------
 ## Sightings